Part 1: The House that Helped Build Me

 “It wasn’t enough.
 I’m not enough.”

-It would take a long journey, one I’ll share more about in future posts, for me to realize that humility doesn’t mean thinking less of yourself.
+It would be a long journey, and I’ll share more about it in future posts, for me to realize that humility doesn’t mean thinking less of yourself.
 As C.S.
 Lewis said so beautifully, “Humility is not thinking less of yourself, it is thinking of yourself less.”

 The home I grew up in planted seeds of compassion, service, and sacrifice.
 And I’m endlessly grateful for that.
 But I’ve had to learn that my value doesn’t come from how many people I help or how appreciated I am.
-My value comes from who I am: a child of God.
+My value comes because of whose I am and who I am, a child of God.
 Beautifully and wonderfully made.

-This blog series is my way of sharing that journey, from living as a helper who felt invisible to becoming a woman who knows her worth, lives her faith, and serves from a place of wholeness, not insecurity.
+This blog series is my way of sharing the journey, from living as a helper who felt invisible to becoming a woman who lives her faith, and serves from a place of wholeness, not insecurity.
+And it's a journey I am still on and always will be.

 If you’ve ever felt invisible in the act of doing good... if you’ve ever confused sacrifice with self-erasure... if you’ve ever wondered whether humility meant disappearing, then this is for you.